Economic and Political Overview

 Economic Indicators

-Uruguay has one of the highest levels of GDP per capita in South America and a developing middle class.
+Figures from INE show that, in December 2024, the national activity rate was 64.6%, the employment rate was 59.8%, and the unemployment rate was 7.4%.
+Uruguay has one of the highest levels of GDP per capita in South America and a developing middle class (USD 34,440 in 2024, as per the IMF).
 The country has had strong political and social stability for years, backed by a consolidated democracy and strong legal security, which makes it attractive to investors.
-Furthermore, the population living below the poverty line has decreased significantly in the past decade, from 40% in 2004 to 6.2% in 2016, due to a solid social contract and economic openness.
-However, there is still room for improvement in terms of financial transparency.
-The unemployment rate decreased to 7.9% in 2022, as the country recovered from the impacts of the pandemic, and it should remain stable in 2023 and 2024.
+Furthermore, the population living below the poverty line has decreased significantly in the past decade: at present, the percentage of households residing in poverty stands at 6.4%, as measured by the international poverty line of USD 6.85 per capita per day (World Bank).

 Source: IMF – World Economic Outlook Database , Latest available data